Guilhem23/SamyGO/oe/branches/branch-0-0-1/README-branch-0-0-1.txt

 	A: http://crossgcc.rts-software.org/doku.php?id=i386linuxgccformac

 Known BUGS:
-	* not striped kernel-modules will be packaged
+	* not striped kernel-modules will be packaged -> fixed
 	* lot of c99 warnings on busybox build
 	* sh4 wrong gcc used on kernel-module build fixed for fuse-module (CC=KERNEL_CC)